Saturday, 31 August 2013

 Thursday, 1 August 2013

 His rational was simple, his aim immense, if their were no nation states, he believed there woild be no wars.
-An idea he relentlessy campaingned for over many years, gaining the support of thousands of people across the globe.
-These ideas attracted support from the likes of physicist Albert Einstein, novelist Albert Camus and humanitarian Albert Schweitzer.
+An idea he relentlessy campaigned for over many years, gaining the support of thousands of people across the globe.
+Garry Davis did not invent the One World movement.
+Philosophers and poets and emperors alike have imagined an Earth united.
+“As long as there are sovereign states possessing great power, war is inevitable,” wrote Albert Einstein in a letter to World Federalists in 1949.
+“There is no salvation for civilization or even the human race other than the creation of a world government.”
+These ideas also attracted support from the likes of novelist Albert Camus and humanitarian Albert Schweitzer.

 Posted by teifidancer at 12:01